jigx-com/jigx-docs/docs/Building Apps with Jigx/Best practice/Migration plan.md

 ### Existing solutions

-Existing solutions will continue to function in the mobile app as before.&#x20;
+Existing solutions will continue to function in the mobile app as before.
 The navigation menu at the bottom of the app will now display as a bar and includes the profile icon that has been moved from the top right-hand corner into the navigation bar.
 In Jigx Builder, deprecated or changed YAML properties are highlighted with a red squiggle.
 Before making changes, carefully review the **affected areas** and the **migration steps** outlined below.
 Plan your updates thoroughly, as multiple files may be impacted and require updates or code relocation to new files.

 ::::VerticalSplit{layout="middle"}